adrikagupta/code-camp_codeplay/README.md

 	To download foster, please install the sdk from here: //will be provided after completion of the app

 ## License
-Foster is open source software [licensed as MIT](https://github.com/adrikagupta/code-camp_codeplay/blob/master/LICENSE).
+Foster is an open source software [licensed as MIT](https://github.com/adrikagupta/code-camp_codeplay/blob/master/LICENSE).